KMahoney/vegen/README.md

 # Introduction

 VeGen is a compiler for tiny, efficient, updatable TypeScript HTML templates.
-A lower-level, meat-free alternative to view libraries like React.
+A lower-level, less meaty alternative to view libraries like React.

 ## What Is It?